Zero. Zip. Zilch.File online for free

-Save time traveling to the post office and worrying about pesky late fees by paying your taxes online with a credit or debit card -- it's fast and convenient.
-When you have your taxes prepared with H&R Block, you can pay your federal tax through our authorized third-party provider with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
-A convenience fee of 2.49% (minimum $2.59) will be charged for this service.
+Save time traveling to the post office and worrying about unnecessary late fees by paying your federal taxes online with a credit or debit card -- it's fast and convenient.
+When you have your taxes prepared with H&R Block, you can pay your federal taxes through our authorized third-party provider with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
+A convenience fee of 2.49% (minimum $2.50) will be charged for this service.

 If you've already filed your tax return (Form 1040 and many other form types) and want to make an online tax payment, visit our authorized third-party provider, Pay1040.